 The best of both worlds!
-These brownie cookies are your favourite chewy chocolate brownies in cookie form!
+These brownie cookies are your favorite chewy chocolate brownies in cookie form.

 Not wanting to mess with things too much due to my brownie issues, I decided to follow the recipe and directions exactly (which I almost never do).
 This way, surely the cookies would turn out just as perfect as they did in the magazine pictures, right??
 Wrong.

 The first batch of these guys did not turn out well (understatement).
 The batter was REALLY thin.
 I mean, it was basically brownie batter (aka cake batter), and not at all solid like cookie dough.
 So when the recipe said to “shape the batter into balls” I knew I’d royally F’d up another brownie recipe.
 Again!